arifire21/survey-app-boilerplate/README.md

 ### Branches
 1. Trunk
   - production branch
-  - unless minor changes, to be commited to via Pull Requests to verify Vercel temp deployment is successful
+  - unless minor changes, only commit to this via Pull Requests, to verify Vercel temp deployment is successful
 2. Dev Branches
   - make branches per each new major change proposed (match survey, new api points, etc)
 ### Issues